Cape Raoul: Columns

-The columns at the cape appear to be a colonnade formed from columnar jointing.
+The columns at the cape are an example of Jurassic dolerite from an intrusion ~175 million years ago.
+They have formed into hexagons due to columnar jointing.
 This happens when a pool of magma cools at just the right rate so that as its surface contracts, it cracks into polygonal plates.
 The cracks accelerate the cooling, extending the cracks vertically, thereby forming columns.
+Dolerite columns are characteristic of Tasmanian geology, and are also seen on Mount Wellington's Organ Pipes, Cathedral Mountain and the surrounding sea cliffs of the Tasman Peninsula.